AllureOfTheStars/Allure/README.md

 The game runs rather slowly in the browser (fastest on Chrome) and you are limited to only one font, though it's scalable.
-Keyboard input and saving game progress requires recent enough version of a browser (but mouse input is enough to play the game).
 Also, savefiles are prone to corruption on the browser, e.g., when it's closed while the game is still saving progress (which takes a long time).
 Hence, after trying out the game, you may prefer to use a native binary for your architecture, if it exists.

-Pre-compiled game binaries for some platforms are available through the release page[11] (and continuously from AppVeyor[18]).
+Pre-compiled game binaries are available through the release page[11] (and continuously from AppVeyor[18]).
-Note that Windows binaries no longer work on Windows XP, since Cygwin and MSYS2 dropped support for XP).
-To use a pre-compiled binary archive, unpack it and run the executable in the unpacked directory.
-Or use program shortcuts from the installer, if available.
+Note that Windows binaries no longer work on Windows XP, since Cygwin and MSYS2 dropped support for XP.
+To use a pre-compiled binary archive, unpack it and run the executable in the unpacked directory or use program shortcuts from the installer, if available.

 On Linux, make sure you have the SDL2 libraries installed on your system (e.g., libsdl2-2.0-0, libsdl2-ttf-2.0-0 on Ubuntu; also libdw1).